 What is the hormonal system?

-You have a number of glands that secrete hormones, including the hypothalamus, the pituitary gland, the pineal gland, the thyroid gland, the parathyroid glands, the adrenal glands, and the pancreas, ovaries and testes.
+You have a number of glands that produce hormones, including the hypothalamus, the pituitary gland, the pineal gland, the thyroid gland, the parathyroid glands, the adrenal glands, the pancreas, ovaries and testes.

 Each gland makes one or more hormones.
-Each hormone has specific cells in the body it can influence.
-Some hormones, such as growth factor, influence almost all the cells in the body.
-Other hormones influence a small number of cells, such as the anti-diuretic hormone (ADH), which only influences particular cells in the kidney.
+Some hormones influence almost all cells in the body.
+Others only influence a small number of cells in specific organs.

 How does the hormonal system work?

 When a hormone is released from a gland, it travels through the body.
 It passes by most cells, but eventually reaches its target.

 When it reaches its target, it attaches to a particular type of cell, known as a receptor cell.
 The hormone then tells the receptor cell to do something.
 It can make cells grow faster, release another hormone, absorb sugar from the blood, withhold water from the kidneys, or one of many other important functions in the body.

 Find out more about the main endocrine glands and their hormones.

 What medical conditions relate to the hormonal system?